 Q: How is Wood’s Homes different from Hull Services?

-A: Hull Services offers confined programs (secure services) and programs for children and young adults with disabilities neither of which we operate.
+A: Hull Services offers confined programs (secure services) and programs for children and teens.

 Q: What changing trends does Wood’s Homes foresee?